ibrierley/flutter_map_dragmarker/README.md

   ),
 ```

-`feedbackBuilder` and `feedbackOffset` are for a replacement widget/effect when
-actually dragging.

-`height` is mainly for `Images`, use `size` for `Icons`, but be aware internal
-calculations are based on size.

-`rotateMarker` decides whether to rotate in the opposite direction to the map
-rotation, keeping markers upright.

-Experimental automatically scroll the map when near the edge is implemented (
-optional), but if anyone wants to improve it, pull requests welcome!
+## Further notes
 It may be interesting to move the map alternately to marker, too.
 So the marker
 stays in place, but then technically you aren't dragging anymore, so thoughts
 welcome.